Chronic Obstructive Pulmonary Disease (COPD)

 Regular oral azithromycin to prevent infective exacerbations can be offered if:

-• Patient stopped smoking, and
+• Patient stopped smoking, AND

-• Referred for pulmonary rehabilitation + optimised non-pharmacological and inhaler therapies, and
+• Referred for pulmonary rehabilitation + optimised non-pharmacological and inhaler therapies, AND

 Consider LTOT if:

-• PaO2 <7.3 kPa
+• PaO2 <7.3 kPa OR

-• PaO2 7.3-8.0 + 1 of the 3Ps (secondary polycythaemia, peripheral oedema, pulmonary hypertension)
+• PaO2 7.3-8.0 PLUS 1 of the 3Ps (secondary polycythaemia, peripheral oedema, pulmonary hypertension)

-If offered, LTOT should be used for at least 15 hours per day
+Duration: If offered, LTOT should be used for at least 15 hours per day

 Procedure Indications